The Importance Of Elastin To Cardiovascular Health

 In the current study, the team used experimental, animal models of chronic vascular stiffness and hypertension as seen in Williams-Beuren Syndrome and supravalvar aortic stenosis.

 “We know that genetic conditions, such as Williams-Beuren Syndrome (WS) and supravalvar aortic stenosis (SVAS), lead to abnormally low levels of elastin in developing arteries.
-As a result, children with WS or SVAS have stiff, narrow arteries and high blood pressure,” said Dr. Michael Shoykhet, study co-author.
+As a result, children with WS or SVAS have stiff, narrow arteries and high blood pressure,” said Dr. Michael Shoykhet, the study co-author.
 “Like older adults, they are also at increased risk of sudden death and stroke.”

 The researchers theorized that narrow arteries due to low elastin in the models would cause blood flow to reduce.
 They then set out to investigate what effects minoxidil would have on blood pressure and whether it would help relax and improve the diameter of arteries.